2 dead in Gaffney crash after chase from NC

 According to Cherokee County Sheriff Steve Mueller, the chase began in Cleveland County when law enforcement attempted to stop a vehicle whose driver had several outstanding felony warrants.

-Sheriff Mueller said a trooper in North Carolina crashed during the chase but is okay.
+South Carolina Highway Patrol said the driver of a 1998 Jeep SUV was traveling north on West Buford Street about about 7:26 p.m.
+Troopers said the driver was attempting to avoid police and ran off of the left side of the roadway near Camellia Circle and crashed into a tree.

-The chase eventually made its way to Gaffney where the car crashed near the corner of Camellia Circle and Buford Street shortly before 7:30pm.
+The driver and the passenger were thrown from the vehicle and killed, troopers said.
+They were not wearing seat belts.
+The man and woman have not yet been identified.

-A man and woman inside the car were killed in the crash.
+Sheriff Mueller said a trooper in North Carolina crashed during the chase.
+The trooper is OK.